wjschne/apaquarto/_extensions/apaquarto/typst/typst-template.typ

 #let joutitlesize = 17.28pt
 #let jouauthorsize = 12pt
 #let jouaffiliationsize = 10pt
+// apa7 jou sets 10pt text on a 12pt baseline.
+Typst's leading is the gap
+// between lines rather than the baseline-to-baseline distance, so the 11pt
+// this once said produced about 17.5pt of line spacing, half again what a
+// journal article uses; 5.5pt measures as the 12pt apa7 gives.
+Named because
+// the block quotations run their paragraphs on at exactly this spacing.
+#let jouleading = 5.5pt
 #let jouabstractsize = 9pt
 #let jouabstractwidth = 4.6875in
 // Kept in em so it tracks the smaller abstract text at the same ratio the jou